ericcombiolab/ericcombiolab.github.io/_pages/about.md

 > Led by Dr. Eric Lu Zhang, our group is dedicated to unraveling the mysteries of biology using advanced computational methods and cutting-edge technologies.

+> I'm seeking talented and passionate <a href='/openings'>Research Assistants, PhD candidates, and Postdoctoral Fellows</a>.
+If you're interested in collaborating with me, please feel free to contact me with your CV.

 ## Research Interests
 Develop assembly algorithms and deep learning models for metagenomic sequencing data analysis Develop deep learning models for single-cell sequencing data analysis